martimy/Network-Automation-and-Observability/README.md

 This repository's first phase is a practical tutorial that explores the different automation philosophies of Nokia SR Linux (gNMI/YANG) and NVIDIA Cumulus Linux (NVUE REST API).
 You will learn to interact with the devices using command-line tools like `gnmic` and `curl`.

-➡️ You can find the full tutorial here [Tutorial - Network Automation with Nokia SR Linux and Cumulus Linux.md].
+➡️ You can find the full [tutorial here](Tutorial - Network Automation with Nokia SR Linux and Cumulus Linux.md).

 ## Lab Environment Overview